roni-kreinin/turtlebot4_manual/overview/features.md

 </figure>

 The UI Board offers status and user LEDs, user buttons, and a 128x64 user display.
-Additionally, it exposes 4 USB type C ports, as well as additional power ports, and some Raspberry Pi pins for the user.
+Additionally, it exposes 4 USB 3.0 (type C) ports, as well as additional power ports and some Raspberry Pi pins for the user.

 <figure class="aligncenter">
     <img src="media/turtlebot4_ui.png" alt="UI Board" style="width: 60%"/>